 29.1 General Provisions.

 (a) Operation of EIM.
-The CAISO shall operate and settle a market pursuant to Section 29 for the purchase and sale of imbalance energy in the CAISO Balancing Authority Area and any other Balancing Authority Area for which the Balancing Authority executes an EIM Entity Agreement.
+Pursuant to Section 29, the CAISO shall operate and settle the Real-Time Market to provide for the purchase and sale of balancing Energy in any Balancing Authority Area for which the Balancing Authority executes an EIM Entity Agreement with the CAISO, in conjunction with the operation and settlement of the Real-Time Market in the CAISO Balancing Authority Area in accordance with the provisions of the CAISO Tariff.

 (b) EIM Tariff Obligations.
 EIM Market Participants shall comply with–